eser/fetchp/README.md

 ### Setting a Base URL for Requests

-Assume that you're working with single API on the backend, and you don't want to repeat yourself by concatenating endpoint URL strings in each request you make.
+Assume that you're working with a single API on the backend, and you don't want to repeat yourself by concatenating endpoint URL strings in each request you make.

 ```js